What is the LOOKUP Function?

 Formula (Array) LOOKUP Function

 = LOOKUP(lookup_value, array)

 The arguments are as follows:

-- Lookup_value (required argument) – It is a value that we are searching for.
+- Lookup_value (required argument) – This is a value that we are searching for.

-- Array (required argument) – It is a range of cells that contains text, numbers, or logical values that we want to compare with lookup_value.
+- Array (required argument) – A range of cells that contains text, numbers, or logical values that we want to compare with the lookup_value.

 How to use the LOOKUP Function in Excel?

-Assuming we are given a list of products, color, order_id and quantity.
+Assume we are given a list of products, color, order_id, and quantity.
 We want a dashboard where we put the product and then we instantly get the quantity.

 The formula to use will be: